flawnson/flawnson.github.io/docs/_posts/2020-10-09-welcome-to-my-blog.md

 Why does this blog look like Medium?
 I used to write a lot on Medium.
 I'm not very proud of those articles, but they were a good learning opportunity.
 Those old relics still garner views.
+So when it came time to make my own blog, I decided I'd pay tribute to the website that turned me into an amateur writer ☺

 What does "Just a Word" mean?
 It's a moniker derived from one of my favorite producers; Just a Gent.